 Signing a contract with your own Company!

-The third way to account for the expenses is quite different than the first two.
+The third way to account for the expenses is quite different from the first two.
 Here you will be in a formal rental contract with your very own Limited Company.
 However, getting in a formal rental agreement with your own Company is a complex process and needs to be handled with care.

 The agreement is required to be a commercial agreement.
 It should be solely based on your actual working arrangements.
 Moreover, the rent paid cannot be residential value.
 It is required to be paid at the market rent value.
 For this, it is vital that you consult a local estate agent to provide you with a formal valuation of the rent.
-It cannot be emphasized enough that this agreement needs to be taken carefully and seriously.
+It cannot be emphasised enough that this agreement needs to be taken carefully and seriously.
 Professional help must be looked for, and you will also be required to justify the amounts involved.

 Even though the Company will be eligible for tax relief on the rental payments, you would still have to pay personal tax on the rent you receive when filing your annual self-assessment tax return.
 Although your company will receive tax relief on the rental payments, you will incur personal tax on the rent received when you fill in your annual self-assessment return.
 On a different note, if the house is co-owning, then the rent needs to be divided in accordance with the proportion of the home owned by each individual at the time of the tax return.